codybartfast/dirpaths/README.md

 DirPaths
 ========

-Tools to help with local directories used by an application.
+A tool to help with the local directories used by an application.
 E.g.:

 ```
 <AppRoot>